RistoLibera/Kreddit/README.md

 - You can create user by nickname(immutable) and password.
 - You can choose nation and gender.
+- You can change your icon.
+- You can search for what you like.
 - You can edit your password.
-- You can upload image to change icon.
-- You can search for what you like.
 - You can delete your account.

 ### By group

+- You can join in groups.
 - You can create group(3 for most).
-- You can quit group.
-- You can change group intruduction if being creator.
-- You can delete group if being creator.
+- You can upload group symbol.
 - You can see when the group were created.

 ### For discussion